Being a great consultant also means working for a great consulting agency. The agency is the backbone of what you represent and work for.

 What Do You Bring to Solomon?

-What is the most Challenging Part of my Job?
+What Is the Best Part of Your Job?

 What Makes You Excited to be Part of the Team?